avzaman/avzaman/README.md

 ## About Me

-- 🔭 I’m currently working on [Project Name]
+- 🔭 I’m currently working on a Social Media website
 - 🌱 I’m currently learning NoSql and C++ web programming

 ## GitHub Stats